dan-edington/SpotifyListeningList/README.md

 # Spotify To-Listen-To

-Simple React app which consumes the Spotify API to search for albums and add them to a todo list.
+React app which consumes the Spotify API to search for albums and add them to a todo list.
+Users and saved albums are persisted to a MongoDB instance at mlab.com.
-Currently, todos are saved in browser localstorage.
-Will probably update to database storage in the future.

 Built using create-react-app so the usual commands apply: